snapmaster-io/snapmaster-docs/docs/index.md

 ## Snaps

-*Snaps* are workflows that are activated on an event.
+*Snaps* are definitions of event-driven workflows.
 Snaps have a *trigger* and a set of *actions* that are invoked when the trigger is fired.

+Snaps don't do anything until they are *activated*.
+More on that later.

-Snaps are YAML documents.
+Snaps are described in YAML documents.
 They are named using an {account}/{name} format.
 The `snapmaster` account contains a number of "starter" snaps - for example, `snapmaster/docker-slack`.
 The *Gallery* contains a number of public snaps, including `snapmaster/docker-slack`, which has the following graphical representation: